How to Adopt

 - A driver’s license or a state-issued ID with your current address showing you are at least 18-years-old

 - Residency: The owner of the home must consent to the adoption of the animal.
-If you rent, we require a copy of your lease stating that you are allowed to have pets and frequently also require a letter from your landlord.
+If you rent, we require a copy of your lease stating that you are allowed to have pets.
 If you own your home, please bring a copy of your deed, mortgage payment book or tax bill.

-- All members of the household must meet and approve of the new furry family member.
+- All members of the household may be required to meet and approve of the new furry family member.

 - If you are planning to adopt a dog and presently have a dog(s), all dogs must “meet & greet” at the Adoption Center under the supervision of a trained Providence Animal Center Animal Care Associate.

 - For safety purposes, meet & greets must be performed with a 6-foot clip-on leash.
 Retractable leashes will not be accepted.

 - Veterinary records for current or previous pets, if applicable.

 Once through the adoption screening process, which takes about 15 minutes, we move right along to the match-making process.
 This part could take up to 60 minutes.
 Our trained counselors will review your application and conduct an interview to ensure: